Trinamool’s fresh logo: New Colour, name, slogan give clear political message

 Banerjee had wanted to prove that her party was the real Congress in Bengal and not the party she had left out of frustration that it never fought the Left which had dominated the state's politics for a long time.

-But 21 years since she formed the new party and dominating the state's politics one-sidedly, it is not surprising if Banerjee decides to stop taking the 'help' of the Congress any more and makes her party known only by the name of Trinamool as it is the most powerful outfit in Bengal now and will remain so in the foreseeable future.
+But it has been 21 years since she formed the new party and dominating the state's politics one-sidedly, it is not surprising if Banerjee decides to stop taking the 'help' of the Congress any more and makes her party known only by the name of Trinamool as it is the most powerful outfit in Bengal now and might remain so in the foreseeable future.

 One also needs to keep in mind that Banerjee is one of those rare leaders in India who has eclipsed the parent party after coming out of it - something the great Indira Gandhi had done earlier.